Authorization - MQTT Security Fundamentals

 Hello and welcome to another MQTT Monday and to the next post in the MQTT Security Fundamentals series.
-This week, we’re focusing on a new topic: authorization with MQTT.
+In this post, we will focus on a new topic: authorization with MQTT.
 Authorization builds nicely on our previous discussions about authentication.
-If you haven’t read the last two posts on authentication (part 1 and part 2), definitely check them out before you continue with this post.
+If you haven’t read the last two posts on authentication using username and password and advanced authentication, definitely check them out before you continue with this post.

 What is Authorization?